laforge49/JActor2/README.md

 As with call, a response or exception is assured, though in this case the exception is caught by the optional exception handler.
 A send with callback can only be invoked within the context of another operation.
 And if the invoking operation is canceled, then the subordinate operation is also canceled.
 3. **send with no callback** - A send with no callback is one way to pass a 1-way message to a reactor.
-Like send with callback, the message is buffered.
+Signal always passes the message immediately, never buffered.
 But any exception raised while processing the message is simply logged.
 Send with no callback must be invoked on an active reactor--it can but need not be invoked within the context of another request.
 And if the invoking reactor is closed, there is no effect on the processing of the message.
 4. **signal** - Signal is a second way to pass a 1-way message to a reactor.
-Signal always passes the message immediately, never buffered.
-And the signal method can be called on any thread.
-Any exception thrown when the message is processed is simply logged.
+It differs only in that isolation reactors process signals immediately, while 1-way requests are handled like other requests.
 5. An operation can directly invoke a SOp on the same reactor using the _requestImpl.syncDirect method.
 Messages are not used to pass the operation.